monalisasabina/PH-4-PROJECT-TOOLS-MANAGEMENT/README.md

      After a successful login the user, will be met with a homepage that briefly introduces and describes what the App is all about.

   3. Add tool
      It contains a form that is used to add new tools that are brought in the store.
 The user is required to put the name, brand, number of tools brought and the image of the tool.
-When the details have been submitted, a card will appear besides the form showing the details of that tool added.
+When the details have been submitted, a card will appear below the form showing the details of that tool added.
 This relies on the POST/tools route of the API to access the database.

   4. Tools
      The page shows all the tools or stock in the store in form of cards.
 One card shows the details of a tool.
 It also has two buttons that reduce or add the number of available tools.
 For example there are 10 hammers in total and a store employee assigns one hammer to a technician(an employee) he should click a button that reduces the number of available tools by one.
 When the hammer is returned, the store employee clicks the button that increases the available tools by one.
 This relies on the GET/tools route of the API to access the database.